Current Time.

 When One-Third of US Tomatoes Are Imported, What Does It Mean for Shakshuka?

 Please fasten your seatbelts and subscribe.
+We are taking off.

-In this journey, I weave together episodes from my life with the rich tapestry of Israeli culture through music, food, arts, entrepreneurship, and more.
-I write over the weekends and evenings and publish these episodes as they unfold, almost like a live performance.
+I weave together episodes from my life with the richness of Israeli and American culture through music, food, the arts, architecture, wellness, entertainment, education, science, technology, entrepreneurship, cybersecurity, supply chain, and more, including the story of the AI era.
+I write on weekends and evenings and share each episode as it unfolds, almost like a live performance.